You are here

 Ethics and Regulations Course Requirement

-The Board is committed to ensuring all Washington state CPAs, CPAs-Inactive, and registered non-licensee firm owners maintain a clear understanding of the Public Accountancy Act and the Board's rules and policies, the profession's Code of Conduct (Code), and the differences between Washington State law and the Code.
-During each three-year CPE reporting period, all CPAs, CPAs-Inactive, and registered non-licensee firm owners must complete a Board approved four hour course on ethics and regulations with specific application to the practice of public accounting in Washington state.
-See WAC 4-30-134(6).
+The Board is committed to ensuring all Washington state CPAs, CPA-Inactive, and registered non-licensee firm owners maintain a clear understanding of the Public Accountancy Act and the Board's rules and policies, the profession's Code of Conduct (Code), and the differences between Washington State law and the Code.
+During each three-year CPE reporting period, all CPAs, CPA-Inactive, and registered non-licensee firm owners must complete a Washington State Board approved ethics course (WA ethics).
+These courses are specific to Washington State rules and regulations.
+See WAC 4-30-134().

-The Board expects that as a result of attending a Board approved CPE ethics course, participants will have an understanding of the laws and regulations in Washington State governing accountancy, where to access those laws and regulations, and an understanding of the scope and nature of those laws and requirements.
+The Board expects that as a result of attending a WA ethics course, participants will have an understanding of the laws and regulations in Washington State governing accountancy, where to access those laws and regulations, and an understanding of the scope and nature of those laws and requirements.
 The Board anticipates this requirement will strengthen compliance.

 To qualify as meeting the ethics CPE requirements of WAC 4-30-134 the course must be approved by the Board, it must cover all of the following topics, and the ethics CPE must substantially address only these topics: